 Rudbeckia hirta var "Gloriosa," Gloriosa Daisy

-The Gloriosa Daisy is really just a fairly commonly occurring sport of Rudbeckia hirta.
-What is a sport?
-Sports are mutations, naturally occurring, in open pollinated plants in the wild.
+The Gloriosa Daisy is a fairly common strain, sometimes listed as sport, of Rudbeckia hirta.
 How is Gloriosa different from the common Rudbeckia hirta?
-Unlike the all yellow rays on the straight species, Gloriosa has red-maroon centers on the flower rays.
-Gloriosa can also have larger rays, and possibly less branching.
+Unlike the all-yellow rays on the straight species, Gloriosa has red-maroon-mohogany centers on larger flower rays.
+Gloriosa often has fewer branches, larger, sometimes double, flowers and stout stems.
 For those who enjoy the difference, give this one a try.
 It will cross pollinate with the straight species, potentially altering its offspring.
+Like Rudbeckia hirta, Gloriosa is generally biennial or short-lived perennial.
+Allow it to self seed.

-For an analysis on the benefits and complications of planting sports, see here.
-Although we never planted (or saw) any Gloriosa Daisy on our property, one showed up two years ago (the pictured one, above).
+For an analysis on the benefits and complications of planting species sports and hybrids, see here.
+Although we never planted (or saw) any Gloriosa Daisy on our property before the nursery, one showed up a few years ago (the pictured one, above).
 We do, however, have the straight species growing in different spots.
 The seeds for Shelterwood's Gloriosa were collected from a mahogany-red flowered plant at the edge of a woodland road near Park Rapids, MN.

-Blooms: yellow with red centers, July into September
+Blooms: yellow with deep red, July into September

 Conditions: sun to pt sun, medium to medium-dry soils